-This insight will lead to a better constructed and more effective presentation.
+This insight will lead you to a better constructed and more effective presentation.
 You have the opportunity to target your business presentation to the likely needs of an IT/ telecoms audience predominantly working in marketing and general management jobs.

-Try to develop profile specific scenarios within your presentation to meet the anticipated needs of the audience.
+Try to develop profile specific scenarios within your presentation to meet the anticipated needs of your audience.
 These might be used in the main body of the presentation or perhaps, when you take questions.

 "All the world is a stage,